expectedparrot/edsl/docs/questions.rst

       question_name = "agree",
       question_text = "Please indicate whether you agree with the following statement: I am only happy when it rains.", question_options = [1, 2, 3, 4, 5],
-      option_labels = {1: "Strongly disagree", 5: "Strongly agree"}
+      option_labels = {1: "Strongly disagree", 5: "Strongly agree"} # optional
    )

-`num_selections` - A parameter that can be added to `rank` questions to specify the number of options that must be ranked.
+`num_selections` - *Optional* parameter that can be added to `rank` questions to specify the number of options that must be ranked.
 For example, in a rank question where the respondent must rank their top 3 favorite foods:

 .. code-block:: python